St Michael the Archangel's Church, Framlingham: The 1708 Thamar Organ

 One of the most noted features of the church is the world-famous Thamar organ.
 Only eight large-scale organs in total survived the English Civil War, and only three of those are Thamars.
 The other examples being in Gloucester Cathedral and St Nicholas's church in the hamlet of Stanford upon Avon, Northamptonshire.

 The painted front pipes belong to the Thamar organ first built for the church's patrons, Pembroke College, Cambridge, by Thomas Thamar in 1674 just after the Restoration (celebrated by the hatchment on the south wall); the only other painted pipes of this style are to be found in Gloucester Cathedral.
 The case is believed to date back to before 1630 (maybe much earlier – 1580 has been mentioned) and some of the pipework may at least pre-date the Commonwealth.

 In 1707 the college decided it would like a larger and more up to date organ by Father Smith for their Wren chapel; the Thamar organ came to St. Michael's in 1708 along with its case.
 It was placed on a gallery where it stayed until 1898.
 For a period the organ was moved about the church first to the north aisle and then into the chancel until 1970 when the gallery was recovered from the castle and reunited with the organ in its present position under the leadership of Michael Gillingham and with the aid of the Pilgrim Trust.

-The organ's history contains many mysteries.
+The organ's history is uncertain.
 One concerns the famous and historic organ builder John Byfield who worked on the organ during 1740 according to reports in the Ipswich Journal.
 When Hunter rebuilt the organ in 1898 he used most of Thamar's pipework on the great organ except for the cornet and trumpet which he replaced with a harmonic flute and gamba.
 The cornet went missing and the trumpet was lost.
 The swell incorporated at least three eighteenth-century stops.

-The restoration by Bishop and Son of Ipswich in 1970 was sensitive and imaginative.
+The organ was restored in 1970 by Bishop and Son of Ipswich.
 The Thamar organ was restored with no additions or subtractions (apart from a board for bottom C#).
 The cornet was rediscovered in the Rectory attic and repaired, restored and reconstructed.
 A very old rank of trumpet pipes was found to replace the lost set.
 The swell was matched up to complement the great and based on its 18th-century content.
 The pedal was likewise treated.
 The Cromorne was introduced by John Budgen of Bishops and is an excellent and versatile addition to the swell organ.
 A pedal reed was also added.
 The organ specification is available at the National Pipe Organ Register.

 The organ has illustrious associations: Mendelssohn is believed to have given lessons to Caroline Attwood when he visited her elder brother George Attwood, then Rector.
 Mendelssohn knew George's father, Thomas Attwood, composer and organist of St. Paul's Cathedral and one time pupil of Mozart.